MicrosoftDocs/query-docs/query-languages/m/standard-numeric-format-strings.md

 If scientific notation is used, the exponent in the result is prefixed with "E" if the format specifier is "G", or "e" if the format specifier is "g".
 The exponent contains a minimum of two digits.
 This differs from the format for scientific notation that is produced by the exponential format specifier, which includes a minimum of three digits in the exponent.

+**Note to reviewers - Are the following two paragraphs relevant since the "R" round trip format specifier was removed from the article?**

 When used with a `Double.Type` value, the "G17" format specifier ensures that the original `Double.Type` value successfully round-trips.
 This is because `Double.Type` is an IEEE 754-2008-compliant double-precision (`binary64`) floating-point number that gives up to 17 significant digits of precision.
-On .NET Framework, we recommend its use instead of the ["R" format specifier](#RFormatString), since in some cases "R" fails to successfully round-trip double-precision floating point values.

 When used with a `Single.Type` value, the "G9" format specifier ensures that the original `Single.Type` value successfully round-trips.
 This is because `Single.Type` is an IEEE 754-2008-compliant single-precision (`binary32`) floating-point number that gives up to nine significant digits of precision.
-For performance reasons, we recommend its use instead of the ["R" format specifier](#RFormatString).

 The result string is affected by the formatting information of the current culture.